The Human Saint is Bored, so I was Summoned to Another World Vol. 4

 “Just carry on, Lily…don’t make me remember some terrible memories,” Maddie told her.

 “In case you’re wondering, our army’s campaign back in the Dawson valley during the last war ended in a stalemate,” Lily explained to me, complete with a nasty smirk on her face, “Our force was ambushed by the Amaranthine soldiers while we’re on our way to the Amaranthine capital.
 And Maddie was so scared during that time she went berserk!”

 “Oh?
 I didn’t know about that!”
 I was honestly interested to hear that story of Maddie during the last war.

 “Come on Lily!
 You know it had to be done, or we’ll be wiped out because your Bloodbath was spent!”
 Maddie retorted.

 “Heh, at least I didn’t piss on my armor and sprayed it around while slicing through the ranks of our enemies!”

 “Lily!” the Saint’s face was all red, and she tried to silence her friend.

-But seriously, I’m glad to hear those kinds of stories about Maddie.
+But seriously, I was glad to hear those kinds of stories about Maddie.
 It made me feel that she’s more human than ever before.